shellei503/Linear-Programming-Examples/README.md

-# Introduction To Operations Research 7th ed
+# Introduction To Operations Research
-  Provides sample Python code to solve homework problems from the textbook Introduction to Operations Research, 7th edition by
+  Created for students just learning about Operations Research.
-  Hillier and Lieberman
+  Goes over key problem structures you are likely to encounter in indsutry and shows how to solve using Python.

-  Textbook pdf: https://notendur.hi.is/kth93/3.20.pdf
+  Recommend reading Introduction to Operations Research, 7th edition by Hillier and Lieberman Textbook pdf: https://notendur.hi.is/kth93/3.20.pdf